EdmundGoodman/Warwick_modelling/writeup/writeup.md

 Block diagram of steps in model design - taken from "Testing and Validation of Computer Simulation Models: Principles, Methods and Applications" [5]

-We went through 3 iterative design stages of increasing complexity and proximity to real life before settling on our production code:
+We went through three iterative design stages of increasing complexity and proximity to real life before settling on our production code:

-1) The first version was a very simple markov model of people who could be infected forming a population.
+1) The first version was a very simple Markov model of people who could be infected forming a population.
 It did not employ the tiered system of antibiotic treatments, so did not map very closely to the real world.
 The code is [available here](https://raw.githubusercontent.com/Warwick-iGEM-2021/modelling/main/development_versions/v1.py)
 2) The second version was an improvement on the first in terms of mapping closer to reality by employing the tiered system of antibiotic treatments.
 It did this by adding additional `Infection` and `Treatment` classes as properties of a `Person`, and additional logic to move "upwards" across them in a specific order.
 The code is [available here](https://raw.githubusercontent.com/Warwick-iGEM-2021/modelling/main/development_versions/v2.py)
 3) The third version had a number of additional, but smaller, improvements with respect to closely modelling reality.
 There was an addition of a lag time before people could move up treatment, and the feature that the change of death increases over time being infected.
 The code is [available here](https://raw.githubusercontent.com/Warwick-iGEM-2021/modelling/main/development_versions/v3.py)
 4) The final production version included a fairly holistic re-write, in order to add finer granularity of control through parameters, allowing different infections to have different properties, and other additional parameters.
 On top of this, the version was rigorously tested by hand and via automated tests to identify conceptual errors.
 The code is available as the main production code on GitHub and PyPI